⚙️ Schema Evolution¶

 bool↔booleanint64↔integertimestamp↔timestamptz(PostgreSQL)varchar(n)↔varchar(DuckDB)

-These equivalence rules are applied during schema drift detection
+These equivalence rules are applied during preflight schema drift detection and are intentionally dialect-aware.

 🔎 Design rationale¶